grusingh/vue-unit-testing-applied/component-with-no-child-components.md

 ## Unit test component with no child components

-Verify that component can be mounted by passing in only required props.
+Verify that component can be rendered.

 ```javascript
 <template>